MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbHybrid/hybrid/msft-telephony-solutions.md

 ### Enterprise Voice (Skype for Business Server)

 Enterprise Voice is Microsoft's technology for enabling call control and Private Branch Exchange (PBX) capabilities in the on-premises Skype for Business Server.
-This option can only be connected to the Public Switched Telephone Network by using your own telephony carrier.
+This Skype for Business PBX option can only be connected to the Public Switched Telephone Network by using your own telephony carrier.

 For more information, see [Plan for Enterprise Voice in Skype for Business Server](https://docs.microsoft.com/SkypeForBusiness/plan-your-deployment/enterprise-voice-solution/enterprise-voice?toc=/SkypeForBusiness/toc.json&bc=/SkypeForBusiness/breadcrumb/toc.json).